defx/dynamo/README.md

 Let's say that we want to include a sliding navigation menu on our website, we could initially render the menu at the foot of the page so that it is...

-- part of the initial HTMl payload
+- part of the initial HTML payload
 - accessible without JavaScript
 - out of the way of the main content